noahmcgill/umpteenth/README.md

 # Umpteenth

-Umpteenth is a cookie-free, PII-sensitive, and ultra-lightweight JavaScript telemetry bundle (~ 1.3kb unzipped as of now).
+Umpteenth is a cookie-free, PII-sensitive, and ultra-lightweight JavaScript telemetry bundle (~ 1.04kb unzipped).

 ## Setup